 Franks holds a Bachelor of Business Administration from Texas State University and a Master of Business Administration from Walden University.
-He also earned the Charter Property Casualty Underwriter and Associates in Risk Management professional designations.
+He also earned the Chartered Property Casualty Underwriter and Associates in Risk Management professional designations.

 Dawn McMurtrey is the finance and member support officer for TASB Risk Management Services.
 She is responsible for the oversight and administration of the document processing, claims reporting, contact center, accounting, and technology programs operations.

 McMurtrey joined TASB in 2013, serving in various key leadership roles.
 She previously spent more than a decade working in financial institutions, managing branch operations in community and commercial banks while she pursued higher education.
 In 2011, she joined the public accounting firm EY as an assurance accountant, where she audited financial statements for insurance, health care, and non-profit entities.
 In 2012, she earned her CPA license.

 She holds a Bachelor of Business Administration with a concentration in accounting from California State University, Fullerton.

 Guillermo (Memo) Pallares is division director of Strategic Initiatives & Operations Support for TASB Risk Management Services.
 He is responsible for the oversight and administration of risk management business intelligence, data analytics, reinsurance programs, and initiatives related to the TASB Risk Management Fund's strategic plan.